mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-12-02-wendy-rose-sktchy-portrait.md

 ---
-layout: work
+layout: media
 title: "Rated blue for bright"
-description: "PaperFaces portrait of Wendy Rose drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Wendy Rose drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-wendy-rose-sktchy-lg.jpg
   thumb: paperfaces-wendy-rose-sktchy-150.jpg